-Used Cars can be a good value if you shop carefully.
+Pre-owned cars can be a good value if you shop carefully.
 If you buy a used car through a dealer you can normally expect some sort of guarantee.
-(According to the German "lemon law", dealerships must honor a one-year warranty for all used cars they sell.
+(According to the German "lemon law", dealerships must honor a limited one-year warranty for all used cars they sell.
 They are responsible for defects that are present at the time of sale but not those that result from regular wear and tear or negligence.
 Defects are normally determined by a third party appraiser.)
 Some banks and even some dealers may finance used cars, but this is not as easy as with a new cars.
-Factors such as mileage, age and value are involved.
+Factors such as odometer reading (mileage), age and value are involved.

 Good deals can be found if you check into buying a Jahreswagen or a demo model (Vorführwagen).
 Employees of car manufacturers are allowed to buy cars at a discount and can resell them after keeping them a year (hence the term Jahreswagen.)
 Normally these cars are in quite good condition and a good value for the money.
 A Vorführwagen has usually been displayed in the showroom and used for test drives.
 It's usually in good condition and has low mileage.

-If you're adventurous and want to buy a used car from a private owner, the newspapers are full of ads.
-The key things to look for in the ads are mileage, date of the next inspection (TÜV), date of first registration (Erstezulassung or EZ), model year, type of catalytic converter and number of owners.
+If you're adventurous and want to buy a used car from a private owner, the newspapers are full of ads and there are plenty of sites online.
+The key things to look for in the ads are odometer reading (mileage), date of the next inspection (TÜV), date of first registration (Erstezulassung or EZ), model year, type of catalytic converter and number of owners.
 It is wise to observe the normal precautions when buying a used car privately.
 In general, though, Germans take good care of their cars and you may find what you want for a good price.
 It is always good to get a contract when you buy a car.
 There are boilerplate contracts available.

 When you buy a car from a dealer, whether new or used, you can expect help in the registration and insurance areas.
 If you buy a car privately you will have to do these things yourself.
 You'll need proof of insurance and proof of ownership of the car (Kfz-Brief).
 You'll have to take these to the local motor vehicle department (Kfz-Zulassungstelle), and if everything is in order you'll be given your license plates.